District-Wide Chromebook Initiative

 This initiative was made possible by federal funding provided through the CARES Act, and will enable teachers to enhance their instruction through the use of technology.
 By making computers available to every student, we believe the district will have more flexibility to continue teaching during unusual circumstances, such as a weather event or a closure due to illness.
 Equally important, we believe that even during normal operations the availability of Chromebooks will provide new learning opportunities and prepare students to succeed in a world where technology plays such an important role.

-Chromebook Technology Device Agreements and KCS Device Insurance are now available online, and paper forms will be available at schools beginning on July 24.
+The Chromebook Technology Device Agreement and KCS Device Insurance Agreement are now available online, and available beginning on July 24.
 Please note that these forms require a student number (which begins with an "S").
 If you do not know your student’s number, login to the Aspen portal or call the school.
-Once the forms are submitted to the student’s base school, the school will contact them with details about how and when the devices will be distributed.
+Once the forms are submitted to the student’s base school, the school will contact the student with details about how and when the devices will be distributed.

 For additional information, please see the "Frequently Asked Questions" document below.